erfan4lx/Telegram-Group-Shilling/README.md

 ✅Check your accounts healthy

-✅Stop to advertising whenver you want by just one click
+✅Stop to advertising whenever you want by just one click

 ✅No limit warranty 100%